MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/FailoverClusters.md

 Configures the system to enable S2D to claim or not claim specific physical disks.

 ### [Start-Cluster](./Start-Cluster.md)
-Starts the Cluster service on all nodes of the cluster on which it is not yet started.
+Starts the Cluster service on all nodes of the cluster on which it isn't yet started.

 ### [Start-ClusterGroup](./Start-ClusterGroup.md)
 Starts one or more clustered roles, also known as resource groups, on a failover cluster.